August 9, 2009

 If we now for a moment drop the scientific jargon, what I read is the following message:

 This man is not only a "freak" in the eyes of others.
 He is truly a dysfunctional person.
 Scientific words like dysphoria and paraphilia cannot hide this message.
-I am sure Blanchard and Lawrence do not feel this way, but unless you think this kind of self-obsession is a good thing the verdict is devastating.
+Unless you think this kind of self-obsession is a good thing the verdict is devastating.

-She defends the rights of autogynephiliacs to have sexual reassignment surgery on this basis.
-She doesn't say as much, but I guess the underlying message is that since autogynephilia is a natural phenomenon the autogynephiliacs should be allowed to live out their obsession.
+She defends the rights of "autogynephiliacs" to have sexual reassignment surgery on this basis.
+She doesn't say as much, but I guess the underlying message is that since "autogynephilia" is a natural phenomenon the male to female crossdreamers should be allowed to live out their obsession.

-The problem is, however, that as the phenomenon is described by Blanchard and Lawrence the autogynephiliac does come out as a kind of narcissist, a self-lover, a person who wants to become the object he loves, and therefore wants to make love to himself as a woman.
+The problem is, however, that as the phenomenon is described by Blanchard and Lawrence the male to female crossdreamer does come out as a kind of narcissist, a self-lover, a person who wants to become the object he loves, and therefore wants to make love to himself as a woman.
 That does not sound particularly good to me.

-The potential male partners in this narrative become mere props: large human dildos the autogynephiliacs can use to fulfill their fantasies.
+The potential male partners in this narrative become mere props: large human dildos the male to female crossdreamers can use to fulfil their fantasies.

-Because of this is seems like Lawrence and Blanchard think that autogynephiliacs will be unable to enter into a normal love/sex relationship with another human being.
+Because of this is seems like Lawrence and Blanchard think that crossdreamers will be unable to enter into a normal love/sex relationship with another human being.

 The controversy summarized